-Services that are covered for you What you must pay when you get these services Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation (Additional Routine) You receive 48 one-way non-emergency transportation trips via contracted transportation providers to plan-approved locations to receive health care services from network providers.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) You pay a \$0 copay per visit.
+SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Prior Authorization may be required.
+Referral may be required.
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Transportation (Additional Routine) You pay a \$0 copay You receive 12 one-way non-emergency transportation trips via contracted transportation providers to plan-approved locations to receive health care services from network providers.
 There is a 50-mile limit per trip.
 Available modes of transportation include taxi, van, medical transport, or rideshare services.
 Transportation must be scheduled at least 2 business days in advance of the scheduled appointment to ensure availability.
-Please contact our Member Services Department to schedule an appointment.
-Cancellations must be received by Member Services at least 24 hours prior to the pickup time to avoid counting against your transportation benefit.
-Phone numbers for Member Services are printed on the back cover of this booklet.
-You pay a \$0 copay Prior Authorization may be required.
-Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or
+Please contact Member Services (phone numbers are printed on the back cover of this document) to schedule an appointment.
+Cancellations must be received by Member Services at least 24 hours prior to Prior Authorization may be required.